 (This posting includes a handout which you are welcome to use with your students.)*

 This is the perfect activity for integrating four skills into one activity.
 And it culminates in a writing task in which students focus on controlling their grammar and on their sentence style.
 It’s also one in which students can practice those two aspects of writing without having to spend time thinking about what to write.

 These fluency activities can be used throughout a term when instructors would like to have students work on their grammar in a writing context and/or when they would like to add some group work in their writing classes.
 Also, it’s a good lead-in to teaching paraphrasing skills.

 Fluency Writing Steps

-In brief, each student in a pair or triad is given a different part of an article and follows these steps:
+In brief, each student in a pair or triad is given a different part of a high-interest article and follows these steps: